 You can run ads to reach those who have engaged with your Facebook page content.
 To do this, you first need to create Facebook page custom audiences allow you to create an audience of people who interacted with your page to be used in ad targeting..

-Let’s take a closer look at what these are, how you can create them and how you might use these.
+Let’s take a closer look at what these are, how you can create them, and how you might use them.

-Facebook Page Engagement Custom Audiences are a new type of Engagement on Facebook Custom Audience that allows advertisers to create audiences of people based on engagement with their Facebook content for targeting in ads.
+Facebook Page Engagement Custom Audiences allow advertisers to create audiences of people based on engagement with their Facebook content for targeting in ads.

 You can create audiences based on the following types of engagement:

 - Everyone who engaged with your Page

 - People who engaged with any post or ad

 - People who clicked any A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
 Examples: "Learn More" or "Sign Up." button